tensorturtle/rebox/README.md

 Fluidly convert between 2D rectangular bounding box annotation formats in Python.
+Instead of writing yet more utility functions to convert between bounding box formats, use this instead.

 > **Like [varunagrawal/bbox](https://github.com/varunagrawal/bbox), but**
 > + ❌ only 2D bounding boxes are supported
 > + ✅ add many more built-in 'real world' annotation formats
 > + ✅ add ability to create your own annotation format

-A lot of object detection codebases have their own bounding box manipulation utility functions.
-Don't Repeat Yourself and use this instead.

 ## Installation